abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

       then all of the items from the options part will be sole input arguments of the function call.

-Let us walkthrough these two-step process with a few examples.
+Let’s walkthrough these two-step process with a few examples.

 #### Example 1: Non-Callable Command

-Let us begin with a basic example.
+Let’s begin with a basic example.
 The command `@line_break` on its own would get translated roughly into the following python code equivalent.
 The final result is stored inside the variable `result`.